nextflow-io/nextflow/docs/azure.md

 }
 ```

 The task can access the File share in `/mnt/mydata/myresources`.
 Note: The string `rnaseqResources` in the above config can be any name of your choice, and it does not affect the underlying mount.

-:::{warning}
+:::warning
 Azure File shares do not support authentication and management with Active Directory.
 The storage account key must be
 set in the configuration if a share is mounted.
 :::

-(azure-batch)=

 ## Azure Batch